KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 One powerful feature of Gherkin is that we can use named matches in our strings and automatically pass them in as parameters.
 A named match is part of the regex specification.
 It allows you to have sub matches with an identifying name.
 Here is a quick example of using a named regex pattern.

-    If("My Name is Kevin." -match 'My Name is (?<name>.*).' ) {
+    If("My Name is Kevin." -match 'My Name is (?<name>\S*).' ) {
         $matches.name
     }

-Lets say we have these two specifications.

-    Given we have public functions
-    Given we have private functions

-And in our project, we have a `public` folder and a `private` folder for our functions.
-We could write these two tests.

-    Given 'we have public functions' {
+Let's revisit a specification from the first example for this one.

+    And the file .\target\something.txt is the same as .\source\something.txt

+We want to parameterize those file paths.

+    And 'the file (?<target>\S*) is the same as (?<source>\S*)' {
+        param($Target,$Source)

+        $primary = Get-FileHash $Target
+        $secondary = Get-FileHash $Source
-        "$psscriptroot\..\psgraph\public\*.ps1" | Should Exist
+        $secondary.Hash | Should Be $primary.Hash
     }

-    Given 'we have private functions' {
-        "$psscriptroot\..\psgraph\private\*.ps1" | Should Exist
-    }

-Or we could use a named regex to create a parameterized test to match both specifications.

-    Given 'we have (?<folder>(public|private)) functions' {
-        param($folder)
-        "$psscriptroot\..\psgraph\$folder\*.ps1" | Should Exist
-    }

-If we take a close look at that example; the named match `(?<folder>(public|private))` is passed in as `$folder`.
-My pattern matches on either `private` or `public`.
+If we take a close look at that example; the named match `(?<target>\S*)` is passed in as `$Target`.
+My pattern of `\S*` is for consecutive characters that are not whitespace.
+We did the same thing for the second value.
+This would let us reuse that test for different files or in different specifications.

 Here is a second example.

     Scenario: basic feature support
         Given we have public functions
-        Then we have a node function
+        Then we have a New-Node function
-        And we have a edge function
+        And we have a New-Edge function
-        And we have a graph function
+        And we have a New-Graph function
-        And we have a subgraph function
+        And we have a New-Subgraph function

 We already have a test for public functions in general.
 But now we need a test to cover each individual function.

-    Given 'we have a (?<name>.+?) function' {
+    Given 'we have a (?<name>\S*) function' {
         param($name)
         "$psscriptroot\..\psgraph\*\$name.ps1" | Should Exist
     }

 This is dynamically pulling the value from the specification text.

+One last example

 This gives us a lot of flexibility.

 ### Regex positional parameters

 I really stressed the named parameters in the last section, but this also works with positional parameters.
 The order of the expression matches up with the order of the parameter.
 So this would have worked just as well for that last example

-    Given 'we have a (.+?) function' {
+    Given 'we have a (\S*) function' {
         param($functionName)
         "$psscriptroot\..\psgraph\*\$functionName.ps1" | Should Exist
     }

-I would still recomend the named parameters.
+I would still recommend the named parameters.

 # Multi-line text parameter

-Those previous approachs are very flexible and easy for the person writing the specification.
-We have one more option that enables some really advanced functionality.
+Those previous approaches are flexible and easy for the person writing the specification.
+We have one more option that enables advanced functionality.

-This is a multiline text parameter.
+This is a multi-line text parameter.

-    Scenario: multiline text example
+    Scenario: multi-line text example
-        Given we have a miltiline parameter
+        Given we have a multi-line parameter
             """
             first
             second
             third
             """

-Just like the table example above, this is passed in to the test as if it was a single multiline just like a here string.
+Like the table example above, this is passed in to the test as if it was a single multi-line just like a here string.
 At face value this may not feel like it offers much.

 ## Hashtable parameters